deniskyashif/blog/content/posts/computing-ranges-constant-time.md

 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | 5 | 2 | 4 | 7 | 6 | 3 | 1 | 2 |

 So our table stores the indices of the minima in a certain range.
-The base case looks like this.
+After computing the basis, we end up with the following table:

 | j\i   | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 |
 |:-----:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|